mikeiovine/vimrc/README.md

 For the `[OPTIONS]` in YCM's `install.py`, you probably just want `--clangd-completer` for C++ completion.
 Use the script's `--help` flag to see more options.

+## `ftplugin`s

+By convention, all `ftplugin`s in this repository are in the `.vim/after/ftplugin` directory.
+I generally want to use vim's defaults and then add/change a few settings as needed.
+Putting all settings in `after/` guarantees that my settings will overrule vim's if the default plugin has any conflicts.

+There are also no `if exists('b:did_after_ftplugin')` guards in this file.
+This is intentional, I want the files to be sourced again if I source my `.vimrc` for quick editing.